 LEARN HOW TO TAKE CARE OF YOUR LOVED ONES

 Because your sparkle is such an important piece of jewellery proper jewellery care should be top priority.
 Wear your jewellery with care.
 Store it in padded boxes or soft bags separate from other jewellery.
 We know you love your jewellery but don´t wear them when you´re doing rough work or going to the gym.
-Most of our rings are very delicate and might be dented if not handled with care.
+Delicate jewellery might be dented if not handled with care.

 WHITE AND COLOURED DIAMONDS CARE GUIDE